NOVOLOG Dailymed

 Intravenous Administration

 • Dilute NOVOLOG to concentrations from 0.05 unit/mL to 1 unit/mL insulin aspart in infusion systems using polypropylene infusion bags.
-NOVOLOG is stable in infusion fluids such as 0.9% Sodium Chloride Injection, USP.• Administer NOVOLOG intravenously ONLY under medical supervision with close monitoring of blood glucose and potassium levels to avoid hypoglycemia and hypokalemia [see Warnings and Precautions (5.3, 5.6) and How Supplied/Storage and Handling (16.2)].2.3 Dosage Information
+NOVOLOG is stable in infusion fluids such as 0.9% Sodium Chloride Injection, USP.• Administer NOVOLOG intravenously only under medical supervision with close monitoring of blood glucose and potassium levels to avoid hypoglycemia and hypokalemia [see Warnings and Precautions (5.3, 5.6) and How Supplied/Storage and Handling (16.2)].2.3 Dosage Recommendations

-• Individualize and adjust the dosage of NOVOLOG based on route of administration, the individual's metabolic needs, blood glucose monitoring results and glycemic control goal.• Dosage adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronutrient content or timing of food intake), changes in renal or hepatic function or during acute illness [see Warnings and Precautions (5.2, 5.3) and Use in Specific Populations (8.6, 8.7)].• Dosage adjustment may be needed when switching from another insulin to NOVOLOG [see Warnings and Precautions (5.2)].2.4 Dosage Adjustment Due to Drug Interactions
+• Individualize the dosage of NOVOLOG based on the route of administration, the patient’s metabolic needs, blood glucose monitoring results and glycemic control goal.• Dosage adjustments may be needed with changes in physical activity, changes in meal patterns (i.e., macronutrient content or timing of food intake), changes in renal or hepatic function or during acute illness [see Warnings and Precautions (5.2, 5.3) and Use in Specific Populations (8.6, 8.7)].• When switching from another insulin to NOVOLOG, a different dosage of NOVOLOG may be needed [see Warnings and Precautions (5.2)].• During changes to a patient’s insulin regimen, increase the frequency of blood glucose monitoring [see Warnings and Precautions (5.2)].2.4 Dosage Modifications for Drug Interactions

-NOVOLOG subcutaneous injection route
+Subcutaneous injection route

-NOVOLOG continuous subcutaneous infusion route (Insulin Pump)
+Continuous subcutaneous infusion route (Insulin Pump)

-Do NOT mix NOVOLOG with any other insulin.
+Do not mix NOVOLOG with any other insulin.

 3 Dosage Forms And Strengths